 Unseen examination (LO1-3) covers basic principles and technical concepts behind wireless networks

-Group Casestudy (LO4-5) covers new developments in the field and assess student’s team working ability.
+Group Casestudy (LO4-5) covers new developments in the field and assesses student’s team working ability.
 Students in a group are expected to submit individual reports if a single coherent group report is not materialised for some reason.

 Progress tests (LO1-3) aim to engage the students and act as a barometer of their performance with spot-feedback for adapting their study plans.